 Walking or cycling where possible.
 Where not possible, you can use public transport or drive.
 You must wear a face covering when using public transport.

-Minimising the number of people outside of your household or support bubble travelling together in any one vehicle, using fixed travel partners, increasing ventilation when possible and avoiding sitting face-to-face.
+Minimising the number of people outside of your household of support bubble travelling together in any one vehicle, using fixed travel partners, increasing ventilation when possible an avoiding sitting face-to-face.
+Cleaning shared vehicles between shifts or on handover.
+Where workers are required to stay away from their home, centrally logging the stay and making sure any overnight accommodation meets social distancing guidelines.